StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Propagation functions

-Propagation functions can be used to calculate the propagated state of a component.
+Propagation functions can be defined and used to calculate the propagated state of a component.
 Some propagation functions are installed as part of a StackPack.
 For example, Quorum based cluster propagation, which will propagate a `DEVIATING` state when the cluster quorum agrees on deviating and a `CRITICAL` state when the cluster quorum is in danger.
 You can also write your own [custom propagation functions](propagation-functions.md#create-a-custom-propagation-function).
 A full list of the propagation functions available in your StackState instance can be found in the StackState UI, go to **Settings** &gt; **Functions** &gt; **Propagation Functions**

 {% hint style="info" %}
-To use a propagation function to calculate the propagated state of a component, the propagation function must be [specified in the component template](#specify-in-template) used during topology synchronization.
+To specify a propagation function that should be used to calculate the propagated state a component, add the [`"propagation"` block](#specify-propagation-functi on-in-template) to the component template used in topology synchronization.
 {% endhint %}

 ## Create a custom propagation function